 See this helpful, printable resource from the Bridger-Teton National Forest service "Key Practices for a Successful Camping Experience" for information on campfires, food, garbage, and waste storage.

-*Please note that The Bridger-Teton National Forest is experiencing a significant increase in camping this summer, both at developed campgrounds and dispersed (undeveloped) campsites.
+*Please note that The Bridger-Teton National Forest is projected to experience a significant increase in camping this summer, both at developed campgrounds and dispersed (undeveloped) campsites.
 Because of the spike in use, visitors are struggling to find Forest locations to camp.

-The following designated dispersed camping areas are filling by mid-morning:
+The following designated dispersed camping areas tend to fill by mid-morning:

 - Spread Creek/Toppings